Molecular Imaging and Targeted Radiotherapy

 Diagnostic imaging of fibrosis

-Diagnostic imaging of fibrosis is nowadays primarily focusing on major tissue density differences caused by scar tissue.
+Diagnostic imaging of fibrosis is nowadays primarily focusing on major tissue density differences caused by scar tissue, mainly collagen.
 This could work for identification of patients with established fibrosis.
 But resolution of scar tissue after a potentially successful antifibrotic intervention may take many years.
 Therefore, todays’ diagnostic imaging of fibrosis is not suitable for disease monitoring in patients.
 Moreover, lack of sensitive and reliable diagnostic options hamper the development of novel antifibrotic therapies.
+There is a growing demand for molecular imaging diagnostics allowing early-stage detection of fibrotic chronic diseases and help minimize costs of treating these diseases.

 why targeting fibrogenesis